stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 ## createMongoAbility

-This is a factory function that creates an instance of `PureAbility` with Mongo-like conditions to restrict access.
+This is a factory function that creates an instance of `Ability` with Mongo-like conditions to restrict access.

 ## AbilityBuilder

-This class allows to construct `PureAbility` instance in declarative way.
+This class allows to construct `Ability` instance in declarative way.
 It accepts a single generic parameter `T extends AnyAbility`.
 Usually, we don't need to provide it, as TypeScript will always infer it for us (just don't forget to pass class of `Ability` in constructor).

 ### AbilityBuilder constructor